upcmd/updocs-content/logs/c0072_vvvv.md

     ~SubStep2: [print:  ]
     correct working dir is: [/up_project/up]
-    ~SubStep3: [template: render a template file to a file 1 ] ~SubStep4: [readfile: read content of a file and register it to a var ] ~SubStep5: [print:  ]
+    ~SubStep3: [template: render a template file to a file 1 ] ~SubStep4: [readFile: read content of a file and register it to a var ] ~SubStep5: [print:  ]
       My name is little prince, my school is sydney grammar Once when I was 12 years old